Amed Rosario Player Props: Guardians vs. Athletics

-The Cleveland Guardians and Amed Rosario, who went 1-for-5 last time out, take on James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+The Cleveland Guardians and Amed Rosario, who went 1-for-5 last time out, battle JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Mariners.
+He had a one-hit performance in his last game (1-for-5) against the Mariners.

 Amed Rosario Game Info & Props vs. the Athletics